Vehicle registration plates of India: From 1940 till 1989

-Format of using single letter prefix was also phased out.

-Post-independence

-By 1947 i.e. India's independence, format of using three-letter codes was almost standard throughout the country, with the exception of the colonies which were not yet incorporated into India.
+By 1947 i.e. India's independence, the three-letter format was almost standard throughout the country, with the exception of the colonies which were not yet incorporated into India.
 Certain states/UTs in India also remained exceptions as they continued to use two-letter codes for some more years: Chandigarh (CH), Pondicherry (PY), Andaman & Nicobar islands (AN) and Jammu & Kashmir (JK).

-Other colonies in India
+French and Portuguese colonies

-Colonies in India (other than British) had different registration formats until they were incorporated into independent India.
+French and Portuguese colonies in India used different registration formats until they were incorporated into independent India.